Finance Director vs CFO – what’s the difference (if any) and why should your business care?

 A Director of Finance is usually sufficient for companies below $5 million or is needed in addition to a fractional CFO (if the company is above $5 million.

-Once a company hits revenues of $250 million or above, they can typically afford to bring on a full-time CFO, as well as a Director of Finance.
+Once a company hits revenues of $250 million or above, it can typically afford to bring on a full-time CFO, as well as a Director of Finance.

 - Below $5 million: Finance Director